-If classification as Academy Personnel is disputed, the Director of Academy shall have the final decision-making authority to determine whether an employee, independent contractor, employee of independent contractor, volunteer, or club vendor of Sterling Montessori, or a potential employee, potential independent contractor (or employee of independent contractor), potential volunteer, or potential club vendor of Sterling

-Montessori, shall be classified as Academy Personnel and thus subject to this policy.
+If classification as Academy Personnel is disputed, the Director of Academy shall have the final decision-making authority to determine whether an employee, independent contractor, employee of independent contractor, volunteer, or club vendor of Sterling Montessori, or a potential employee, potential independent contractor (or employee of independent contractor), potential volunteer, or potential club vendor of Sterling Montessori, shall be classified as Academy Personnel and thus subject to this policy.
 The Director of Academy's determination is non-appealable.

-"Criminal History" means: A county, state, or federal criminal history of conviction or pending indictment of a crime or criminal charge, whether a misdemeanor or a felony, that bears upon an individual's fitness to have responsibility for the safety and wellbeing of children.
+"Criminal History" means: A county, state, or federal criminal history of conviction or pending indictment of a crime or criminal charge, whether a misdemeanor or a felony, that bears upon an individual's fitness to have responsibility for the safety and well-being of children.
 Such crimes include, but are not limited to, the following North Carolina crimes contained in any of the following Articles of Chapter 14 of the General Statutes:

-- Article 6, Homicide
+Article 6, Homicide

+Article 78, Rape and Other Sex Offenses

-- Article 7B, Rape and Other Sex Offenses
+Article 18, Rape and Other Sex Offenses

-- Article 8, Assaults
+Article 18, Assoults

+Article 18, Assoults

-- Article 10, Kidnapping and Abduction
+Article 18, Microbian and Abduction

-- Article 13, Malicious Injury or Damage by Use of Explosive or Incendiary Device or Material

-- Article 14, Burglary
+Article 19, Burglary

-- Article 15, Arson and Other Burnings
+Article 16, Arson and Other Burnings

-- Article 16, Larceny
+Article 16, Larceny

-- Article 17, Robbery
+Article 17, Robbery

-- Article 19, False Pretenses and Cheats
+Article 19, Folse Pretenses and Cheats

+Article 194, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means

-- Article 19A, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means
+Article 194, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means

-- Article 19C, Identity Theft
+Article 29, Irogery

+Article 20, Frauds

-- Article 20 Frauds
+Article 20, Frauds

-- Article 21, Forgery

-- Article 26, Offenses Against Public Morality and Decency
+Article 20, Offenses Against Public Morality and Decency

-- Article 26A, Adult Establishments

-- Article 27, Prostitution

-- Article 29, Bribery

-- Article 35, Offenses Against the Public Peace
+Article 20, Offenses Against Public Morality and Decency

+Article 29, Frostitution

+Article 29, Bribery

+Article 29, Bribery

-- Article 36A, Riots and Civil Disorders
+Article 36A, Riots and Civil Disorders

+Article 39, Protection of Minors

-- Article 39, Protection of Minors
+Article 39, Protection of Minors

+Article 40 Protection of Minors

-- Article 40 Protection of the Family
+Article 40 Protection of the Family

-- Article 52, Miscellaneous Police Regulations

-- Article 59, Public Intoxication
+Article 59, Public Intoxication

-- Article 60, Computer-Related Crime.
+Article 59, Pub

-Criminal History Records Check" means: Mandatory Criminal History Record Check as required by N.C.
+"Criminal History Records Check" means: Mandatory Criminal History Record Check as required by N.C.
 Gen. Stat. § 110-90.2 pursuant to and in accordance with "CHILD CARE PROVIDER MANDATORY CRIMINAL HISTORY CHECK" set forth in N.C.
 Gen. Stat. § 110-90.2.
 This check must be completed by the Department of Health and Human Services (DHHS) Criminal Background Check Unit (or its successor).
 Please see https://ncchildcarecbc.nc.gov/ for more information.
-Requirements